runkmc/pro/source/posts/2016-06-25-non-recursive-macros-in-vim.html.markdown

 tags: the young person's guide to vim
 ---

 Recently, I read a <a href="http://robots.thoughtbot.com/recursive-macros-in-vim">blog post from thoughtbot about recursive macros in vim</a>.
 As cool as they look, I almost never use them.
-I have nothing against recursive macros, but I think it's important to note a few other ways to replay a macro multiple times in vim.
+READMORE I have nothing against recursive macros, but I think it's important to note a few other ways to replay a macro multiple times in vim.

 Let's look at the problem as presented in the blog post.
 We have a file that consists of a list of dates like such: